gaehlerm/SoftwareEngineering/README.md

 ### Copilot

-Copilot can be a significant help when writing unit tests.
+Copilot can be a significant help when writing tests.
 I wrote a function to convert literal numbers into roman numbers and created a unit test file.
 Copilot started implementing the unit tests right away and without further instructions.

 ```py
 from refactoring import roman_number